 The Quick Guide to Oregon Rafting

 It’s no secret that the Pacific Northwest is home to legendary rivers.
 Even the U.S. Congress knows it.
 They recognize more Wild & Scenic Rivers in Oregon than any other state.
-To a rafter, the sheer quantity of overnight trips can fill a lifetime.
+To a rafter, the sheer quantity of overnight river trips can fill a lifetime.
 If you ask an Oregon boater about their favorites, you’ll get a varied response.
 Some like rafting through volcanic lands, others prefer the rainforest, while others love desert rivers best.
 The one thing for certain is that if you like rafting, you’ll love Oregon rafting.
-Here’s a handy guide to some of our favorites.
+Here’s a handy guide to some of our favorite trips.

 Most Classic: Rogue River